19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

+[Act 36 of 2014 wef 01/07/2015]

-(9B) Nothing in subsection (1) prohibits the giving by a company of financial assistance for the purpose of, or in connection with, an acquisition or proposed acquisition by a person of shares or units of shares in the company or in a holding company of the company if —
+(9B) Nothing in subsection (1) prohibits the giving by a company of financial assistance for the purpose of, or in connection with, an acquisition or proposed acquisition by a person of shares or units of shares in the company or in a holding company or ultimate holding company, as the case may be, of the company if —

 (a) the board of directors of the company passes a resolution that —